 - Penetration: 16 inches of test media

-- Fragmentation: nine separate sub-projectiles, with eight-inch diameter pattern of separate wound channels
+- Fragmentation: nine separate sub-projectiles, with eight-inch

 - Defeats all barriers employed in FBI ballistic testing protocol